Thank you for visiting my website.

 At least I can pass as a pretty convincing celebrity.

-Vlad is the founder of theblogjoint.com that is a blog about all technology news in the world, it will include funny and interesting stories and reviews.
+Vlad is the founder of theblogjoint.com which are blogs about all technology news in the world, it will include funny and interesting stories and reviews.
 Also some useful links and stories from other blogs that we find that the readers would like to know about and might even learn from.

 Vlad Akilov currently is a computer science major at The City College of New York and is in his second year.
 He enjoys playing football, basketball, and baseball, well almost any sport.